Attendance

 - “Senior Skip Days” are a violation of the Attendance Policy.

 If the student has no note, he/she will be considered as having an unexcused absence or check-in.
-If the student fails to bring a note, the absence will be regarded as an unexcused absence.

 *To excuse a College Visit (Maximum 3 Days Per Year)